 It is a confidential and anonymous communication channel available to any employee in the intranet or alternatively through a post office box laid out for this purpose.
 The complaints received are currently managed by Prisa Compliance Unit, who reports them to the Audit Commission.
 Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.prisa.com.
-In 2023, to enforce with Law 2/2023 on whistleblower protection, the Group's whistleblower management policy and procedure were amended and approved by the Board of Directors.
+In 2023, the Group's whistleblower management policy and procedure were adapted to comply with the requirements of Law 2/2023 on whistleblower protection.